projectsveltos/sveltos/docs/index.md

 - **Per-cluster templating**: Same definition, different values per cluster.
 - **Event framework and progressive rollouts**: Safe, automated, and adaptable.

+For a detailed breakdown of every component, which ones are optional, and how the two deployment modes differ in managed-cluster permissions, see the [Architecture](./internals/architecture.md) page.

 ## Sveltos at the Edge

 Running Kubernetes at the edge usually means a tight resource budget, limited CPU, memory, and bandwidth.
 Sveltos agents deployed in managed clusters are built for edge use cases.
 Sveltos deploys only what is actually needed.